ArchimidisM/Fashionable-Store-WooCommerce-Theme/readme.txt

 == Change Log ==

 = Version 1.3.1 =
-- WooCommerce 4.2.2 compatible
+- [Enhancement]: WooCommerce 4.2.2 compatible
+- [Enhancement]: WordPress 5.4.2 compatible
+- [Enhancement]: Added a close icon to the side navigation in mobile views
+- [Enhancement]: Changed Screenshot
+- [Enhancement]: For small screens the copyright menu is centered.
+- [Enhancement]: For small screens the copyright text is centered.
 - [Fix]: Removed the WooCommerce Text Domain from the theme folder.
+- [Fix]: Removed the demo data files.
+- [Fix]: Fixed the translation fashionable-store.pot file.
+- [Fix]: Removed the MenuMenu string from the mobile menu
-- [Enhancement]: Added a close icon to the side navigation in mobile views.
+- [Fix]: Moved the single product flash sale icon to the left
+- [Fix]: Add a small margin on the right of the add to cart button

 = Version 1.3.0 =